-During the year ended August 31, 2013, the Company decided to impair this property to focus its energies and capital on its most promising properties.
-The Company nevertheless retains all its property rights.
+During the year ended August 31, 2013, IRC, Munroe, Hiren and Lindmark properties were impaired based on the decision to focus its energies and capital on its most promising properties (for an amount of \$405,614, including exploration and evaluation assets related to those properties).
+The Company nevertheless plans to retain all its property rights.